reed54/MSDS696/README.md

   b.
 Since 1902, Colorado has published  Abstracts of Election Results  and in more recent years this has included the votes cast for each candidate summarized by county.
   c.
 Voter Registration Statistics.
 These are published on a monthly basis, again, by county and include active and non-active party registrants.
 Additionally, these data are summarized by gender and age.
 Registration data is broken down by congressional districts as well as counties.

-  4. I must acknowledge the skills I achieved usiing courses from both DataCamp and  Udemy.
+  4. I should admit that the skills I achieved using courses from both DataCamp and  Udemy.
 I picked up  a clearer understanding of Pandas and Regular Expressioons (Udemy) and Seaborn graphics (DataCamp).